barbecue accessories

 About brown rice

 Brown rice is whole grain rice that has been husked to remove the chaff, but it is still wearing its outer bran layer.
 According to the USA Rice Federation, one cup of brown rice provides two of the three recommended daily servings of whole grains.
-It is nuttier, chewier, and more nutritious than white rice.
-The bran is a good source of thiamin, niacin, vitamin B-6, iron, phosphorus, magnesium, potassium, and fiber.
+It is nuttier, chewier, and slightly more nutritious than white rice.
+But not as much as you have been told.
 Because there is oil in the husk it can go rancid if kept too long, so it should be stored in cool dark places or the refrigerator.
 There are several varieties, but they all cook about the same.
 Brown rice needs just a bit more water than white rice and takes about twice as long to cook.

 About white rice

 Further processing of brown rice removes the outer bran layer, the germ, and much of the nutritional value.
-White rice can be stored in a sealed container for years, but watch for infestations if somehow insect eggs got in during the processing.
+White rice can be stored in a sealed container for years, but watch for infestations if somehow insect eggs got in.
+Remember rice is grown in a field and it is hot preheated or treated and things like small pantry moths are common in rice.

 Long grain rice is not as sticky as short grain rice so it is the best choice for fluffy side dishes such as pilaf, rice salads, or as a base for saucy dishes.